 Then the most commercial romance films have the tragic element, such as Ghost, The Notebook, PS I Love You and the giants, Titanic and Romeo & Juliet.
 So LOVE+1 moves from commercial to highly commercial.
 The budget is also enough to cast A-list talent, furthering the commercial value.

-Then adjusting to the biography/true story trend, THE TARGETEER shows a unique glimpse into a top secret world via a riveting true story, so also realising the highly commercial spy-action-thriller genre.
+Then adjusting to the biography/true story trend, PATTERN OF LIFE shows a unique glimpse into a top secret world via a riveting true story, so also realising the highly commercial spy-action-thriller genre.

 Lastly, all media and production is focusing on the current golden age of TV, which no slate is complete without.
 SPY HOUSE delivers that TV project in parallel with being a leading commercial genre, and a fresh angle on the stock spy show.